trepanning-io/docker-aint-a-vm/README.md

 So Alpine is just over 4MB.
 Where does the other 54MB (Python2) and 77MB (Python3) come from?
 That is the Python runtime.

 To be fair Python does describe itself as a "batteries included" programming language.
 And it is a syntactically light and very flexible programming language.
 Python does a lot of heavy lifting for the programmer and the runtime is the muscle that does that lifting.
-Python sure has some big :muscle:
+Python sure has some big muscles. :muscle:

 ### Node

-Node takes the #2 spot in our Docker image leader board.
+Node takes the #2 spot in our Docker image size leader board.
 Like Python, the Node container is based on Alpine 3.7.
 And like Python the vast majority of the image size is the Node runtime.

-Node, like Python, does a lot for the programmer and does so using Javascript! :dizzy_face:
+Node, like Python, does a lot for the programmer and does so using Javascript!
+If you use Chrome (or any modern browser) you might be amazed Node does so much with so little! :dizzy_face:

 ### Bash